Port your code from .NET Framework to .NET Core

 This step involves understanding what your third-party dependencies are, how you depend on them, how to check if they also run on .NET Core, and steps you can take if they don't.
 It also covers how you can migrate your dependencies over to the PackageReference format that is used in .NET Core.

 Retarget all projects you wish to port to target the .NET Framework 4.7.2 or higher.

 This step ensures that you can use API alternatives for .NET Framework-specific targets when .NET Core doesn't support a particular API.

 Use the .NET Portability Analyzer to analyze your assemblies and develop a plan to port based on its results.

 The API Portability Analyzer tool analyzes your compiled assemblies and generates a report that shows a high-level portability summary and a breakdown of each API you're using that isn't available on .NET Core.
 You can use this report alongside an analysis of your codebase to develop a plan for how you'll port your code over.

 Because porting to .NET Core is such a significant change to your codebase, it's highly recommended to get your tests ported, so that you can run tests as you port your code over.
 MSTest, xUnit, and NUnit all support .NET Core.

 Tools to help

-- Api Portability Analyzer - command line tool or Visual Studio Extension, a toolchain that can generate a report of how portable your code is between .NET Framework and .NET Core, with an assembly-by-assembly breakdown of issues.
-See Tooling to help you on the process for more information.
+- .NET Portability Analyzer - command line tool or Visual Studio Extension, a toolchain that can generate a report of how portable your code is between .NET Framework and .NET Core, with an assembly-by-assembly breakdown of issues.
+For more information, see .NET Portability Analyzer.